Leadership

 Lisa Andrews is the Director of Development and Engagement for Tapestry.
 Lisa formally Co-founded/Co-directed the Prison Birth Project to grow from a small group of volunteers to a nationally recognized Reproductive Justice organization that passed one of the most comprehensive anti-shackling laws in the nation.
 She has over 10 years of experience passionately fundraising for social justice.

-Rebecca Ramah is Tapestry’s Human Resource Manager, bringing over 20 years of HR Experience to the agency.
+Rebecca Ramah is Tapestry’s Chief Human Resource Officer, bringing over 20 years of HR Experience to the agency.
 At Tapestry, she focuses on employee relations, diversity, ethics and compliance, recruiting, and employee development.
 She earned her Bachelor’s Degree in Business Administration from the University of Massachusetts, and serves on the board at Womenshelter/Compañeras in Holyoke.

 Our Board of Directors

-Jeremy W. Melton
+Jeremy W. Melton, Chair

 Jeremy Melton is currently the Director of Operations and Risk Management for Florence Bank in Florence, MA.
 Originally from Missouri, he earned his BFA in Painting and Printmaking from Northwest Missouri State University in Maryville Missouri before going on to earn his MFA in Painting from the Rhode Island School of Design in Providence, Rhode Island.
 Jeremy moved to Holyoke MA in 2012 and began serving on the Tapestry Board in 2014.
 When he isn’t working, volunteering, or spending time in the studio Jeremy enjoys cooking for friends and family whenever he can.